brzezinskapamela/Charity-website/README.md

 ## Gulp usage
-Avaliable commends for you to type in console:
+Available commends for you to type in console:

 `gulp` or `gulp serve`  - this will run gulp in browserSync mode, that means gulp will start serwer on your `localhost` and refreash it for you everytime you change `scss`, `js` or `html` file.
 Using this command will do all the work for you :)